Ingenjoy/SelectedTopicsOptimization/Chapters/02.Unconstrained/notes_unconstrained.md

 \mathcal{L}(\mathbf{w})=-\sum_{i=1}^n[y_i\log(\sigma(\mathbf{w}^\intercal\mathbf{x}_i))+(1-y_i)\log(1-\sigma(\mathbf{w}^\intercal\mathbf{x}_i))] +\lambda \mathbf{w}^\intercal\mathbf{w}\,.
 $$

 Here, the first part is the cross entropy, which penalizes disagreement between the prediction $f(\mathbf{x}_i)$ and the true label $y_i$, while the second term penalizes complex models in which $\mathbf{w}$ has a large norm.
 The trade-off between these two components is controlled by $\lambda$, a hyperparameters.
-In the course *Predictive modelling* it is explained that by carefully tuning this parameter one can obtain an improved performance. **In this project we will study the influence $\lambda$ on the convergence of the optimization algorithms.**
+In the course *Predictive modelling* of Willem Waegeman it is explained that by carefully tuning this parameter one can obtain an improved performance. **In this project we will study the influence $\lambda$ on the convergence of the optimization algorithms.**

 Below is a toy example in two dimensions illustrating the loss function.